 How to Choose the Right Treatment

-First-line care usually follows the natural course with repositioning and tummy time, plus parent education.
+First-line care usually follows your baby’s natural growth with repositioning and tummy time, plus parent education.

-- Confirm whether the deformity is mild, moderate, or a severe deformity.
+- Confirm whether the deformity is mild, moderate, or severe.

 - Ask if physical therapy can address neck tightness or asymmetry.

-- Discuss helmet therapy if asymmetry persists, especially before 12 months.
+- Discuss helmet therapy if asymmetry persists or remains significant.

-If your child’s head shape still worsens, you can revisit treatment quickly and choose the least invasive option that still protects development and symmetry.
+If your child’s head shape still worsens, you can revisit treatment quickly.
+Choose the least invasive option that still supports development and symmetry.

 Frequently Asked Questions